satish141017/PlanIt/README.md

 - `POST /manager/project/:projectId/task/create`: Create a new task within a specific project.
 - `DELETE /manager/project/:projectId/task/:taskId/delete`: Delete a specific task within a project managed by the manager.
 - `PUT /manager/project/:projectId/task/:id/update`: Update a specific task within a project managed by the manager.
+- `POST /manager/project/:projectId/addUser` : Add a user to a specific project managed by the manager.
 ## Middleware

 - [authTokenMiddleware](http://_vscodecontentref_/10): Middleware to authenticate JWT tokens.